Rajpratik71/linux-manPages/enchant.md

        -v     Prints the program's version.

 ENCHANT ORDERING FILE
-       Enchant has a global and a per-user ordering file named enchant.order‐ ing.
-It lets the user specify which spelling backend to use for indi‐ vidual  languages  in  the case when you care which backend gets used.
+       Enchant  has  a  global  and  a per-user ordering file named enchant.ordering.
+It lets the user specify which spelling backend to use for individual languages in the case when you care which backend gets used.
 The global file is located in $(datadir)/enchant and the per-user file is located in ~/.enchant.
 The per-user file takes precedence, if found.

        The ordering file takes the form language_tag:<comma-separated list of spelling backends>.
 I am currently aware of the following backends: aspell, myspell, ispell, uspell, hspell, voikko, and zemberek. '*' is used to mean "use this ordering for all languages, unless instructed otherwise."
 For example:

        *:aspell,myspell,ispell
        en:aspell,myspell,ispell